 Traded to the Chicago Cubs for pitcher Ron Perranoski and others, Zimmer found himself playing in more games per season with the Cubs than he had done with the Dodgers.
 He was named to the All-Star Game in 1961.
 The next year, 1962, at age 31, he was an original member of the New York Mets, and indeed started the team's first-ever game at third base, where he committed an error on the first play of the game, starting a tradition of Met ineptness at that position that would last for two decades.
 He was traded early in the season to the Cincinnati Reds, and got to play in his home town.
 The year after that, 1963, he was briefly back with the Dodgers before being purchased by the Washington Senators in mid-season.
-In 1963 and 1965, he showed decent power there.
+In 1963 and 1964, he showed decent power there.
 In 1965, his last year, he hit .199.
 Strangely enough, in his last season in the majors, with the Senators in 1965, his most frequent position was catcher, a position he had only played for the first time the year before.

 Zimmer played in Japan in 1966, as recounted in his book Zim: A Baseball Life.
 The other American on his Toei Flyers team was Norm Larker, who had been a teammate on the Dodgers also.
 He hit just .182/.213/.325 as the least-effective foreign player that year, but his 9 home runs still ranked third on Toei behind Isao Harimoto (24) and Shuzo Aono (10).
 He came back to the U.S to play one last season in the minors in 1967, as a player/manager.

 But for his run-in with Martinez and his long career as manager and coach, Zimmer might be best remembered as the answer to this trivia question: Who was the main Dodger shortstop between Pee Wee Reese and Maury Wills?